openbermuda/80days/posts/computing-hermeneutics.rst

 Enigma codes.

-*Programming* the Bombes involved manyally setting dials and using wires with plugs enter settings for plug boards.
+*Programming* the Bombes involved manyally setting dials and using wires to enter settings on plug boards.

 With these devices, the source code and the programme were essentially the same thing: the physical settings of the wheels, dials and